 To do that, you’ll first have to leave the false promises and restrictive rules of dieting behind you.
 Instead, you can start to practice eating more mindfully.
 See if you can notice when you’re getting hungry.
 Before eating, ask yourself what kind of food you’re in the mood for, then try to match that with your selection.
 When you eat, slow down enough to notice the taste, texture, temperature, and smell of your food as you eat it and try to get a sense of when you’ve reached a comfortable fullness.
 Eat meals sitting down and without distractions when possible.

 In general, start asking yourself what it is that your body needs, and try to meet those needs from a place of self-care and respect for your body.
 At first you may have no clue and feel silly even trying to figure out your body’s needs.
 But as you start to listen more closely and pay attention to how your body responds to things, it will get easier.
-Remember — there is no one right way to “do” intuitive eating.
-It looks a little different on everyone.
+Remember—there is no one right way to “do” intuitive eating.
+It looks a little different for everyone.

-[Note: This article about intuitive eating myths was originally published on Girls Gone Strong.
-You can read it HERE.]
+[The original version of this article about intuitive eating myths was published on Girls Gone Strong.
+You can read it here.]